aksh555/CL-NERIL/README.md

 # CL-NERIL
 Cross-Lingual Model for NER in Indian Languages

-Supplemental analaysis file is provided: Supplementary.pdf.
+Supplemental analysis file is provided: Supplementary.pdf.

 Sample data files for 3 Indian languages are in /source/data/aligned.
 Full data (weakly labeled and gold standard) will be made public in future.